 The daily PDOP values PDOP can be used to identify specific days that have different performance from the others.
-It can be seen that on some days the PDOP is higher than usual.
+It can be seen that on some days the PDOP is higher than usual although always below 6.
 Some of these occasions match with planned outages (NANUs) and hence the increased DOP might be due to having fewer than expected satellites in view.
-These are:
+Other days with increases in PDOP may be due to local issues with interference and short term loss of tracking of satellites.